Gab-23/Gab-23/README.md

 # Gabriele Oliveto

 👋 Hi!
 I'm **Gabriele Oliveto**, a passionate **Bioinformatics** student with a background in **Biological Sciences**.
- I am currently pursuing a Master's degree in **Bioinformatics for Computational Genomics** at Politecnico di Milano and Università degli Studi di Milano.
+ I am currently pursuing a Doctoral program in **Systems Medicine** at European School of Molecular Medicine (SEMM).
- My primary interests lie in **Epigenomics** and various **omics** fields.
+ My primary interests are in **Epigenomics** and various **omics** fields and **Machine Learning**.

 ## 🔬 About Me
 - 🎓 Bachelor's degree in Biological Sciences
-- 📚 Currently attending Master's student in Bioinformatics for Computational Genomics
+- 📚 Master's degree in Bioinformatics for Computational Genomics
-- 🎗️ Master Student at Istituto Europeo di Oncologia in SchaeferLab
+- 🎗️ Ph.D Student at Istituto Europeo di Oncologia in Martin Schaefer's Lab
 - 🌱 Interested in **Epigenomics** and **Machine Learning**
 - 🧬 I enjoy working on projects that bridge **biology** and **data science**

 ## 🚀 Skills & Tools

-- **Programming Languages**: Python, R, Bash
+- **Programming Languages**: Python, R, Bash, Snakemake
 - **Python Libraries**: Familiar with pandas, numpy, scikit-learn and flask

 ## 📫 Get in Touch